DepthVanish: Optimizing Adversarial Interval Structures for Stereo-Depth-Invisible Patches: Experimental Results

 \subsection{Attack Transferability Results}

-As we have show our DepthVanish patch enjoys strong attack transferability over different stereo estimation models, we further visualize such merit in \figref{fig:kitti_transfer} and \figref{fig:driving_transfer} on KITTI and DrivingStereo dataset respectively.
-Although it can be seen that there are some unsatisfying results on KITTI dataset, we can observe our DepthValish patch keeps successfully attacking all the models with different transferability.
+As we have shown, our DepthVanish patch enjoys strong attack transferability over different stereo estimation models, we further visualize such merit in \figref{fig:kitti_transfer} and \figref{fig:driving_transfer} on KITTI and DrivingStereo dataset respectively.
+Although there are some less effective results on the KITTI dataset, we observe that our DepthVanish patch successfully attacks all models, with varying degrees of transferability.